Computational complexity of matrix multiplication: Matrix multiplication exponent

+Nonetheless, the above are classical examples of galactic algorithms.
+On the opposite, the above Strassen's algorithm of 1969 and Pan's algorithm of 1978, whose respective exponents are slightly above and below 2.78, have constant coefficients that make them feasible.

 Group theory reformulation of matrix multiplication algorithms

 Henry Cohn, Robert Kleinberg, Balázs Szegedy and Chris Umans put methods such as the Strassen and Coppersmith–Winograd algorithms in an entirely different group-theoretic context, by utilising triples of subsets of finite groups which satisfy a disjointness property called the triple product property (TPP).
 They also give conjectures that, if true, would imply that there are matrix multiplication algorithms with essentially quadratic complexity.
 This implies that the optimal exponent of matrix multiplication is 2, which most researchers believe is indeed the case.
 One such conjecture is that families of wreath products of Abelian groups with symmetric groups realise families of subset triples with a simultaneous version of the TPP.
 Several of their conjectures have since been disproven by Blasiak, Cohn, Church, Grochow, Naslund, Sawin, and Umans using the Slice Rank method.
-Further, Alon, Shpilka and Chris Umans have recently shown that some of these conjectures implying fast matrix multiplication are incompatible with another plausible conjecture, the sunflower conjecture.
+Further, Alon, Shpilka and Chris Umans have recently shown that some of these conjectures implying fast matrix multiplication are incompatible with another plausible conjecture, the sunflower conjecture, which in turn is related to the cap set problem.

 Lower bounds for ω

 There is a trivial lower bound of $\omega \ge 2$.
 Since any algorithm for multiplying two n × n-matrices has to process all 2n^{2} entries, there is a trivial asymptotic lower bound of Ω(n^{2}) operations for any matrix multiplication algorithm.
 Thus $2\le \omega < 2.37188$.
 It is unknown whether $\omega > 2$.
 The best known lower bound for matrix-multiplication complexity is Ω(n^{2} log(n)), for bounded coefficient arithmetic circuits over the real or complex numbers, and is due to Ran Raz.

-The exponent ω is defined to be a limit point, in that it is the infimum of the exponent over all matrix multiplication algorithm.
-It is known that this limit point is not achieved.
-In other words, under the model of computation typically studied, there is no matrix multiplication algorithm that uses precisely O(n^{ω}) operations; there must be an additional factor of n^{o(1)}.
+It is known that, under the model of computation typically studied, there is no matrix multiplication algorithm that uses precisely O(n^{ω}) operations; there must be an additional factor of n^{o(1)}.